pixelgrb/esphome-emporia-vue-utility/docs/installing_esphome.md

 #### 1. ESPHome CLI --- [install guide](https://esphome.io/guides/installing_esphome/)

 This gives you a CLI (command-line interface) to run ESPHome.
 You run this in the terminal of your computer: Windows, Mac or Linux.
 It is completely separate from Home Assistant.
 It does not run with or on Home Assistant, and does not talk to it in any way.
- - you simply run: `esphome run <yaml_file>`
+ - You simply run: `esphome run <yaml_file>`
- - runs on your own computer (Python or Docker).
+ - Runs on your own computer (Python or Docker).
- - better for developers: quick iteration, local editing of YAML/Python/C++.
+ - Better for developers: quick iteration, local editing of YAML/Python/C++.
- - flexible: you can use local custom code without publishing to GitHub.
+ - Flexible: you can use local custom code without publishing to GitHub.
- - full control over build logs, debugging, and advanced options.
+ - Full control over build logs, debugging, and advanced options.
- - you **can** backup the original firmware with this.
+ - You **can** backup the original firmware with this.

 #### 2. ESPHome Device Builder --- [install guide](https://esphome.io/guides/getting_started_hassio/#installing-esphome-device-builder)

 This is a Home Assistant add-on.
 It is basically a UI wrapper for the ESPHome CLI, and runs on the Home Assistant server.
 You use the Home Assitant web interface to access it.
- - you use an in-browser editor to paste YAML code
+ - You use an in-browser editor to paste YAML code
- - runs inside Home Assistant (web UI).
+ - Runs inside Home Assistant (web UI).
- - better for end users: simpler UI.
+ - Better for end users: simpler UI.
- - initial flashing still happens on your PC.
+ - Initial flashing still happens on your PC.
 It works using WebSerial (via a browser).
- - you **cannot** use this to backup the original firmware.
+ - You **cannot** use this to backup the original firmware.

 ### What is best for you?